wumb0/website/content/posts/windows-10-kvas-and-software-smep.md

 Virtual address fffff805 translation fails, error 0xD0000147.
 </code></pre>

-We will be using these commads to walk the page tables for the rest of the post, but it is good to know how to manually walk them.
+We will be using these commands to walk the page tables for the rest of the post, but it is good to know how to manually walk them.

 # SMEP
 SMEP stands for Supervisor Mode Execution Prevention (or sometimes Protection).
 The idea here is code in lower privileged memory pages should never be trusted (i.e. executed) by a higher privileged mode.
 For standard SMEP this means executable pages allocated in user mode should not be executed while in kernel mode.
 It is enforced by the CPU itself and requires [explicit support](https://www.intel.com/content/dam/www/public/us/en/documents/datasheets/3rd-gen-core-desktop-vol-1-datasheet.pdf).
 AMD and Intel processors started rolling out support for this feature in around 2012 for Intel (Ivy Bridge) and 2014 for AMD (Family 17h, Family 15h model >60h).
 SMEP is enabled on a supported processor when bit 20 of the `CR4` register is set.
 This is consistent between AMD and Intel processors.
 Do you remember the owner bit (U/K) from the `_MMPTE_HARDWARE` structure?
 This is the bit that says whether a page belongs to user mode or kernel mode and is how SMEP is enforced.
 When in kernel mode (supervisor mode), if the owner bit is 1, then the page is owned by user mode and code should not be executed inside of it.
 This begs the question: well, what if we can flip that bit?
 Can we execute those pages?
 The answer there is yes absolutely, until KVAS was introduced.
 My favorite presentation on this topic is from EKOParty 2015 by Enrique Nissim and Nicolas Economou called [Windows SMEP Bypass U=S](https://github.com/n3k/EKOParty2015_Windows_SMEP_Bypass).
 We will examine why KVAS mitigates this attack soon.